sawhney17/logseq-smartblocks/README.md

 ### Usage in action
 ![Screen Recording 2022-01-16 at 5 19 50 PM](https://user-images.githubusercontent.com/80150109/149662222-79f0fa35-c2d8-4070-93d9-a39b0b7b4982.gif)
+### Flags
+- You can configure the templater in the following ways
+	1. Set template(required)
+	2. Set title(required)
+	3. Set sibling true or false(required)
+- Basic structure of the plugin is as such
+	- `renderer`
 ### Using NLP
 1. In the templates, wherever you want a dynamic date, one that shows a different value based on the date it was inserted, use this syntax `<%NLP Input%>`
 	- `<%Today%>`